yuvraj-singh-chauhan/escape_room/README.md

-# Logic Gates Escape Room Game
+# Horror Escape Room Game

-A web-based escape room game themed around logic gates and programming puzzles.
-Solve accessible questions within a 10-minute time limit to escape!
+A web-based escape room game themed around a haunted horror room with eerie programming puzzles.
+Solve 10 terrifying questions within a 10-minute time limit to escape!

 ## How to Play

 1. Open `index.html` in a web browser or host it on a web server (like GitHub Pages).
-2. Click 'Start Adventure' to begin.
+2. Click 'Begin Nightmare' to start.
-3. Answer 10 logic gate and programming-related questions, with 3 attempts per question.
+3. Answer 10 horror-themed programming questions, with 3 attempts per question.
 4. Score at least 5 to escape, aim for 7+ for mastery.
 5. You have 10 minutes total—watch the timer!